xinwenfu/VChat_CFG/README.md

 ## Attack Mitigation Table
-In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack.
+In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that overwrites indirect function call and attempts to execute shellcode that has been written to the stack.
 We will make a note that these mitigations may be bypassed if the target application contains additional vulnerabilities such as a [format string vulnerability](https://owasp.org/www-community/attacks/Format_string_attack), or by using more complex exploits like [Return Oriented Programming (ROP)](https://github.com/DaintyJet/VChat_TRUN_ROP) which we use a variant of in this exploit.

 First, we will examine the effects of individual defenses on this exploit, and then we will examine the effects of a combination of these defenses on the VChat exploit.